busyowo/obj/README.md

 - **Technical Support and System Maintenance**: Provided onsite and remote technical support to clients, ensuring seamless system operations and resolving issues promptly to minimize downtime.
 - **Data Security Implementation**: Implemented encryption measures to enhance the confidentiality and security of data on clients' storage devices, safeguarding sensitive information from unauthorized access.

+#### April 2023 - Present
+#### Freelance ServiceNow Product Manager, Techinklass
+Brought in as an independent contractor to the project team, I played a key role in aligning product development with client requirements to ensure maximum benefit from their ServiceNow investment.
+Initially contracted for six months, my role was extended for an additional six months due to the success of the project.
+I facilitated requirement gathering sessions, guided the development process, and ensured the delivery of tailored solutions that enhanced the client's ServiceNow experience and value.
+- **Business Process Analysis and Design**: Conducted comprehensive requirement gathering, process analysis, and process mapping to identify inefficiencies and areas for improvement.
+- **Product Development**: Developed custom applications using ServiceNow Studio and AES to streamline workflows.
+Designed front-end portal experiences tailored to various user groups' needs, enhancing user experience and maximizing ServiceNow investments.
+- **Service Catalog Customization**: Enhanced user experience by customizing service catalog items and order guides, ensuring alignment with business processes and improving ServiceNow usability.
+- **Workflow Automation & Advanced Scripting**: Configured workflows with Flow Designer and implemented JavaScript and Glide API scripts for advanced customization and automation.
+- **Data Management & System Integration**: Managed data mapping and transformation with Import Sets.
+Implemented REST, SOAP APIs, and web services for seamless system integration.
+- **Quality Assurance & Change Management**: Conducted rigorous manual testing and efficiently deployed changes using Update Sets to ensure reliable ServiceNow solutions.
+- **Training**: Conducted comprehensive training sessions for end-users and administrators to optimize ServiceNow solution utilization."

 ### Skills
 - Project Management
 - Stakeholder Engagement